dvidelabs/flatcc/README.md

-When verifying buffers returned directly from the builder, it may be necessary to use the `flatcc_builder_finalize_aligned_buffer` to ensure proper alignment and use `aligned_free` to free the buffer, see also `doc/builder.md`.
+When verifying buffers returned directly from the builder, it may be necessary to use the `flatcc_builder_finalize_aligned_buffer` to ensure proper alignment and use `aligned_free` to free the buffer, see also the [builder interface reference].
 Buffers may also be copied into aligned memory via mmap or using the portable layers `paligned_alloc.h` feature which is available when including generated headers.
 `test/flatc_compat/flatc_compat.c` is an example of how this can be done.
 For the majority of use cases, standard allocation would be sufficient, but for example standard 32-bit Windows only allocates on an